annurkhozin/evotingandroid/README.md

   1. Log in with manual input
   2. Log in with QRcode Scanner
   3. SQLite Database
+  4. Session Management
-  4. Server Configuration
+  5. Server Configuration
-  5. Location Maps
+  6. Location Maps

 ## Screenshot Aplication